Brietta R. ClarkProfessor of Law

 - Lesbian, Gay, Bisexual & Transgender Issues Subcommittee (Chair, 2007 - 2009; Member, 2005 - 2007)

-- American Civil Liberties Union, Board Member & Member of Medical Legal Rights Committee (2006-2011)
+- American Civil Liberties Union of Southern California, Board Member & Member of Medical Legal Rights Committee (2006-2011)

 - HIV & AIDS Legal Services Alliance, Board Member & Member of Medical-Legal Partnership Advisory Committee (2007-2011)